 10. Mall of America

-If you’re staying in St. Paul or Bloomington, look for a hotel on Kayak since many dwellings offer ‘Stay and Shop’ packages, giving you discounts on some things in the mall.
+If you’re staying in St. Paul or Bloomington, look for a hotel on Kayak since many dwellings offer ‘Stay and Shop’ packages, giving you discounts on some things see and do at Mall of America.

 11. Lutsen Mountains